datopian/datahub/site/content/howtos/publish-obsidian-vault-to-github.md

 2.6.
 Add an optional description.

 2.7.
-Make sure the checkbox "Initialize this repository with a README" is unchecked, and "Git Ignore" and "License" are set to "None".
+Make sure the checkbox "Initialise this repository with a README" is unchecked, and "Git Ignore" and "License" are set to "None".

 2.8.
 Click on "Create Repository".